Stocks Regain 9% as Haywire Week Wraps Up

 Markets are likely to stay volatile, and global coronavirus infection rates have shown no signs of peaking, said Eli Lee, head of investment strategy at the Bank of Singapore.

-"The rout started from valuations at fairly rich levels, and deep value has not sufficiently emerged for bargain hunters to show up in force," Mr. Lee said, noting that global stocks had been comparatively expensive before the recent selloff began, which may explain its severity.
+"The rout started from valuations at fairly rich levels, and deep value has not sufficiently emerged for bargain hunters to show up in force," Mr. Lee said, noting that global stocks had been comparatively expensive before the recent selloff began.

 Adding to the uncertainty for people around the world and traders on Wall Street is that no one is able to pinpoint the true human or economic impact of its spread.
 The steps likely to help contain the virus will also hamper economic growth.